Getting a Job in Prague / The Necessary Paperwork

 Green card validity lasts for two to three years.
 Category A and Category B green cards can have their validity extended, in some instances, for as long as three years.

-Blue cards are valid for the employment period outlined in the contract of employment, plus ninety days, up to a two year maximum.
+Blue cards are valid for the employment period outlined in the employment contract, plus ninety days, up to a two-year maximum.

-Should your employment be terminated on a date prior to that outlined in the permit for work, you will also be stripped of your permit for residence (if you made your application on the basis of a permit for work).
-In specific instances, an overseas worker will be allowed a 30 day period of “grace” that they can use to get a different job.
-Should the person be unable to find any employment during that period, the Labour Office will tell the Overseas Police and the Overseas Police will end that person’s visit, and stipulate the time when they have to depart the Czech Republic territory.
+Should your employment be terminated on a date before that outlined in the permit for work, you will also be stripped of your permit for residence (if you made your application based on a permit for work).
+In specific instances, the overseas worker will be allowed a 30 day period of “grace” that they can use to get a different job.
+Should the person be unable to find any employment during that period, the Labour Office will tell the Overseas Police.
+The Overseas Police will end that person’s visit and stipulate when they have to depart the Czech Republic territory.
 Freelancing professionals, and people who have visas linked to their business licenses, do not have to abide by the same rules.